JustinSo1/TVShowFinder/README.md

 ## Deployment

-Execute `go run TvShowFinder/cmd/main.go [inputFile.txt]` or create a binary for execution with `go build`
+Execute `go run TvShowFinder/cmd/main.go [inputFile.txt]` where the txt is a file with image links or create a binary for execution with `go build`

 ## Contributing